Ashi: In the younger Avesta

-In the younger Avesta, Ashi is unambiguously a divinity, particularly so in the hymn (Yasht 17) dedicated to her.
-This hymn also contains older material, and many of the verses of Yasht 17 are also found in Yasht 5, the hymn nominally invoking "the Waters" (Aban), but actually addressed to Aredvi Sura Anahita.
+In the younger Avesta, Ashi is unambiguously a divinity, particularly so in the Ard Yasht, i.e, the hymn dedicated to her.
+This hymn also contains older material, and many of the verses of the Ard Yasht are also found in the Aban Yasht, the hymn nominally invoking "the Waters" (Aban), but actually addressed to Aredvi Sura Anahita.
 Both Aredvi Sura and Ashi are divinities of fertility, but other verses that have martial characteristics (see below) appear out of place in a hymn to "the Waters".

 As the divinity of fortune, Ashi is characterized as one who confers victory in time of battle (Yasht 17.12-13).
 She is also closely connected to Mithra, whom she serves as charioteer (Yasht 10.68).
 In the hymn to Sraosha, the divinity of obedience receives ashiio (of uncertain meaning) as a stock epithet.

 Three verses of the Ard Yasht are devoted to enumerating the various kings and heroes who paid devotion to Ashi (17.23-25) and were rewarded for it.
 Verse 53 of the same hymn enumerates those who do not receive her favors, and this includes - besides demons - all youths that have not yet reached puberty.
 This is followed by two later verses (55-56) that recall a tale of Ashi hiding beneath a rock when pursued, only to be uncovered by prepubescent boys and girls.
 The last three verses (57-59) of the hymn describe Ashi complaining to Ahura Mazda for the shame she feels for the "prostitute's" actions (cf. Jahi).

 In the day-name dedications of the Zoroastrian calendar, Ashi presides over the 25th day of the month (Siroza 25).